grafana/mimir/docs/sources/architecture/query-frontend.md

 1. Query is received by query-frontend.
 The query-frontend can optionally split or shard it into multiple queries or serve it from the cache.
 2. Query frontend stores the query/ies into an in-memory queue, where it waits for some querier to pick it up.
 3. Querier picks up the query and executes it.
 If the query was split, multiple querier can pick up the work.
-4. Querier(s) send back result to query-frontend, which then forwards it to the client.
+4. Querier(s) send back result to query-frontend, which then aggregate results and forwards it to the client.

 ## Functions